View of Midlands Regional Hospital, Portlaoise, County Laois, Ireland.

 Courtesy Failte Ireland

-Historically the Midlands corresponds to the early‑medieval kingdom of Mercia and later became a crossroads of Gaelic, Viking and Norman influence.
-The Hill of Uisneach is described as the “sacred centre of Ireland”, once the meeting place of the High Kings and the site of ancient druidic ceremonies.
-In the 12th century a Norman stronghold was erected at Athlone, controlling the strategic crossing of the River Shannon.
-The 148 BC Corlea Trackway, an oak‑plank road laid across the bog, illustrates the region’s prehistoric engineering prowess and its role as a ceremonial highway linking the Hill of Uisneach with the royal site of Rathcroghan.
+Historically, the Midlands corresponds to the early-medieval kingdom of Mide (often anglicised as Meath or Mercia in older texts) and later became a strategic crossroads of Gaelic, Viking and Norman influence.
+The Hill of Uisneach is described in Irish tradition as the sacred centre of Ireland, once the meeting place of the High Kings and the site of ancient druidic ceremonies.
+In the 12th century, a Norman stronghold was erected at Athlone to control the vital crossing point of the River Shannon.

 What to See & Do